cp-algorithms/cp-algorithms/src/algebra/discrete-log.md

 ### The simplest implementation

 In the following code, the function `powmod` calculates $a^b \pmod m$ and the function `solve` produces a proper solution to the problem.
 It returns $-1$ if there is no solution and returns one of the possible solutions otherwise.
+The resulting discrete logarithm can be big, but you can make it smaller using [Euler's theorem](./algebra/phi-function.html#toc-tgt-2).

 ```cpp
 int powmod(int a, int b, int m) {